Kiyoshy/Msnlora-Lopy/README.md

 ## License

-This project is licensed under the GNU GPLv3 - see the [LICENSE.md](license.md) file for details
+This project is licensed under the GNU GPLv3 - see the [LICENSE.md](license.md) file for details.

 ## Acknowledgments